SecretFoundation/SNIPs/SNIP-721.md

 ```

 ### RemoveMinters
-RemoveMinters will remove the provided addresses from the list of authorized minters.
+RemoveMinters must remove the provided addresses from the list of authorized minters.
 This should only be callable by an admin address.

 ##### Request
 ```